cianmscannell/cianmscannell.github.io/_pages/q-cardIA.md

 **Kai Bouman**\
 *MSc student*\
 Kai  is a master's student in Medical Engineering at the TU/e, with a specialization in Medical Image Analysis.
-For his thesis, he is working on Denoising Diffusion Probabilistic Model for cardiac MRI generation in collaboratio with Maastricht UMC+.
+For his thesis, he is working on Denoising Diffusion Probabilistic Model for cardiac MRI generation in collaboration with Maastricht UMC+.

 ## Former Members
 * **Shao-Kai Huang** - Master thesis.\